Twenty-foot equivalent unit: Equivalence

 The carrying capacity of a ship is usually measured by mass (the deadweight tonnage) or by volume (the net register tonnage).
 Deadweight tonnage is generally measured now in metric tons (tonnes).
-Register tons are measured in cu. ft, with one register ton equivalent to 100 cuft.
+Register tons are measured in cubic feet, with one register ton equivalent to 100 ft3.

 As the TEU is an inexact unit, it cannot be converted precisely into other units.
 The related unit forty-foot equivalent unit, however, is defined as two TEU.

-It is common to designate a 45 ft container as 2 TEU, rather than 2.25 TEU.
+It is common to designate a 45 ft container as 2 TEU, rather than 21/4 TEU.

-The most common twenty-foot container occupies a space 20 ft long, 8 ft wide, and 8 ft 6 in high, with an allowance externally for the corner castings; the internal volume is 1172 cuft.
-However, both 9 ft 6 in High cube and 4 ft 3 in half height containers are also reckoned as 1 TEU.
-This gives a volume range of 680 to 1520 cuft for one TEU.
+The most common twenty-foot container occupies a space 20 ft long, 8 ft wide, and 8+1/2 ft high, with an allowance externally for the corner castings; the internal volume is 1172 ft3.
+However, both 9+1/2 ft High cube and 4+1/4 ft half height containers are also reckoned as 1 TEU.
+This gives a volume range of 680 to 1520 ft3 for one TEU.

 While the TEU is not itself a measure of mass, some conclusions can be drawn about the maximum mass that a TEU can represent.
 The maximum gross mass for a 20 ft dry cargo container is 24000 kg.
 Subtracting the tare mass of the container itself, the maximum amount of cargo per TEU is reduced to about 21600 kg.

-Similarly, the maximum gross mass for a 40 ft dry cargo container (including the 9 ft 6 in High cube container) is 30480 kg.
+Similarly, the maximum gross mass for a 40 ft dry cargo container (including the 9+1/2 ft High cube container) is 30480 kg.
 After correcting for tare weight, this gives a cargo capacity of 26500 kg.

 Twenty-foot "heavy tested" containers are available for heavy goods such as heavy machinery.
 These containers allow a maximum weight of 67200 lb, an empty weight of 5290 lb, and a net load of 61910 lb.